API reference for core module¶

 multi_tensor_initialize(tensors: list[Tensor], params: list[Tensor], grads: list[Tensor] | None, loss: Tensor | None, states: list[dict[str, Any]], settings: Sequence[Mapping[str, Any]]) -> None

-initialize states
+initialize states before first update.

-By default calls single_tensor_initialize
+By default calls single_tensor_initialize on all tensors.

 Source code in torchzero/core/transform.py